vibaotram/simulation/README.md

 # Simulating populations and short read data

-The purpose of this pipeline is to simulate data for testing imputation methods on low-coverage sequencing data, such as STITCH, GLIMPSE, or QUILT.
-The pipeline performs SLIM4 simulation, and uses the simulated genotypes to simulate Ilumina reads at high and low coverage that would be used as reference panel/groundtruth and target, respectively, for imputation.
+The purpose of this pipeline is to simulate data for testing imputation methods on low-coverage sequencing (LCS) data, such as STITCH, GLIMPSE, or QUILT.
+The pipeline performs SLIM4 simulation, and uses the simulated genotypes to simulate Illumina reads at high and low coverage that would be used as reference panel/ground truth and target, respectively, for imputation.

 This Snakemake pipeline runs entirely on docker image and conda environment.